If someone had told me that I’d finish university with a daughter and degree, I wouldn’t have believed them.

 I decided I would be better off in no relationship than in a wrong one and although being a single parent was tough, feeling trapped and isolated in a toxic relationship is far worse.
 I certainly didn’t want Luna to grow up thinking that mummy and daddy’s relationship was the norm.

 I wrote this blog to encourage any young parent to love themselves enough to break free of a crippling and destructive relationship, or at least let someone know how you’re truly doing, which could be a first step of many towards a more positive future, a future that you both deserve.
-After I stopped contact, I really couldn’t care less if I’d find another man or not.
-At 26, I’m now married to a man who respects me and cares for us both, but I had to love myself enough first before any of that could have happened.

 For more vlogs and blogs by young parents, click here.